--Measure the number of immediate subclasses of a class in an inheritance hierarchy.
+-Measures the number of immediate subclasses of a class in an

 High NOC means high reuse, but may also be the sign of improper abstraction or misuse of inheritance.
 High NOC may also be the sign of increased complexity.
 So a trade-off must be made for this metric.